KamalRanaweera/POC.ContainerSPA/README.md

 # How to Build
 Foloow these steps to build this POC:
  * Clone the repository
- * Go inside each compoment folder and run
+ * Go inside each app-compoment folder and run
     <code>
     	npm install
     	npm build